+You can make a huge wreath, and it will probably cost around the same as making 4 smaller ones.
 But, the small ones are so cute and quick, you could make a few for the backs of your chairs like I did!
 They are fast and the kids can even help make the pom-poms.
+And while I am making mine with cardboard, there is no shame in using pom pom makers.
+Whatever gets the job done!

 Hot glue (be careful with the hot glue so you don’t melt the yarn.)

-a 5 x 7 cardboard square.
-An old greeting card or card stock folded in half will do.
+a 5 x 7 square piece of cardboard , or an old greeting card or card stock folded in half will do.

 Ribbon For a bow.
 I found some very cute Swedish-inspired ribbon at Micheal’s.

 Separate your two pieces of embroidery hoop.
-You can use both to make 2 wreaths because you won’t see the back.
+You can use both to make 2 wreaths because you won’t see the back and they are close in size.

 Once you have wrapped it as full as you like, carefully gather it together and pinch it in the middle.
 Slowly pull it off of the cardstock retaining the loops.